Where Was Halloweentown Filmed? 1998 Movie Filming Locations

 Halloweentown Filming Locations

-‘Halloweentown’ was in parts filmed on sets constructed on sound stages, but most scenes were shot on location as well in the state of Oregon.
-Here are the specific locations where ‘Halloweentown’ was filmed.
+‘Halloweentown’ was shot in parts on sets constructed on soundstages, but most of the scenes were shot on location as well as in other areas in the state of Oregon.
+Here are the specific locations where the fantasy family film was filmed.

 St. Helens, Oregon